Atrial fibrillation (AFib) is a type of irregular heartbeat that affects

 Following Dr. Oza’s presentation on catheter ablation, interventional

-Srini Iyengar, MD, BCH's structural heart program director, spoke about the new Watchman
+Srini Iyengar, MD, BCH's structural heart program director, spoke about the

 According to Dr. Iyengar, blood-thinning medications, such as warfarin